Image

 3. Gaze tests – the officer holds an object and asks the driver to follow the object with their gaze as the officer moves the object

-As a Missouri driver, you have the right to refuse to perform a field test.
-If you are stopped and asked to perform field sobriety tests, call a DUI attorney near you in Cape Girardeau County, MO immediately.
-If you already completed a field test and were then arrested for a DUI in Missouri, your Cape Girardeau County, MO DUI attorney will design an impenetrable defense to your case or make sure any illegally obtained evidence is thrown out and not used against you in Missouri court.
+It is your right in Missouri to refuse to perform a field test.
+If a police officer stops you and asks you to perform field sobriety tests, call a DUI attorney near you in Cape Girardeau County, MO immediately.
+If you already agreed to and participated in a field test and were then arrested for a DUI in Missouri, your DUI attorney in Cape Girardeau County, MO will build a defense to your case or ensure that evidence that does not meet Missouri’s rules of evidence such as improperly obtained sobriety tests are not used against you in Missouri court.

 Traffic Checkpoints in Cape Girardeau County, MO

-A checkpoint is a temporary roadblock used as a way to randomly check drivers for behaviors like driving under the influence.
-Federal law allows the use of DUI checkpoints by police departments, but they must meet certain standards.
-Missouri lawmakers have entertained banning sobriety checkpoints, but curent Missouri law still allows police to use them.
+A checkpoint is a roadblock temporarily set up on a roadway to randomly check drivers for driving under the influence.
+There are federal laws allowing but regulating the carriage of DUI checkpoints, but each state has its own rules and some prohibit the use of checkpoints.
+Lawmakers in Missouri have entertained banning sobriety checkpoints, but curent Missouri law still allows their use.

-Police departments in Cape Girardeau County and around Missouri do not use checkpoints as heavily as they used to, but it is still prudent to familiarize yourself with your rights and the rules regulating checkpoints.
-If you are not sure, call a DUI attorney near you at (314) 900-HELP.
+Police departments in Cape Girardeau County and around Missouri do not use checkpoints as heavily as they used to, but it is still prudent to educate yourself on your rights and the rules regulating checkpoints.
+If you are not sure, turn to a DUI attorney near you at (314) 900-HELP.

 • announced to the public in advance